jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

-An example elaborating how the core ontology deals with a Patent shows the classes, object and data properties involved in the modelling:
+A graphical example elaborating how the core ontology deals with a Patent shows the classes (Patent, Person, Organization), object and data properties involved in the modelling: